LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/studio.rst

 #.
 Add the necessary pages for a user to register for a new account, log into an existing account, and log out.

 That's it, that's all.
 You're done.
 Go forth and test the auth flow.
-Then add this to any other Spring project you're working on!
+Then add this to any other ASP.NET project you're working on!